Ocean Avenue (album): Background and production

 Between signing to Capitol and recording, Yellowcard spent a period of time writing new material in several studios.
+Key would come up with a melody line and a chord progression, which he would then show to the rest of the band, who build upon it from this bare form.
+Key and drummer Longineu W. Parsons III wrote together and would often jam material.
 They spent around four months writing material, before going into pre-production.
 The band had one song, "Boxing Me", that their A&R person felt sounded like a single, but the members considered the track "too poppy" and dropped it.
 Sessions for Ocean Avenue were held at Sunset Sound in Hollywood, California, in February and March 2003.
 Neal Avron produced and recorded the album with assistance from engineers Ryan Castle and Travis Huff.
 Harper knew of Avron through his work with Everclear, New Found Glory, and the Wallflowers.
 He praised Avron for helping to achieve the "right kind of guitar tone, or master the violin, or help out with drum" sounds.
 Tom Lord-Alge mixed the recordings at South Beach Studios in Miami Beach, Florida, with assistance from Femio Hernandez, before the album was mastered by Ted Jensen at Sterling Sound in New York City.

+Mosely played bass on every track, except for "Only One", which was done by Key.
+Mosely also played piano on "Empty Apartment" and "Only One", and added vocals.
+Christine Choi and Rodney Wirtz played cello and viola, respectively, on "Way Away", "Breathing", "Empty Apartment", "Only One", and "Believe"; Mackin and Avron wrote the string arrangement.